VenuraKaushan/fit-fam/README.md

 ### Member 3 - IT21229398 - Bandara A.M.B.S
 ### Member 4 - IT21233876 - Hasanka G.S

-#### Brief Description of your Solution - Our fitness social media platform enables users to share photos and videos showcasing their fitness
 activities and healthy meals, with a limit of three uploads per post.
 Users can also provide descriptions for each post.
 Additionally, they can share real-time workout status updates, inputting metrics like distance run or weights lifted using predefined templates.
 The platform allows users to exchange